What's the Best Phone for Kids? Our Ultimate Comparison Guide

 Monitoring and alerts

 Bark uses computer algorithms to alert you when it detects a possible issue so you can review just that message.
 Sometimes you get false positives--Bark did not like it when my son was working on a report on tanks in WWII.
 But generally, Bark is good at alerting you to possible bullying or sexual content.
 It also can monitor a wide range of things like song lyrics and Google Docs, which the other services can’t.
 These concerns pop up as notifications on your phone so you can deal with them immediately, similar to the parental controls on Google Family Link.
 It’s a different approach that works better for some families but might not provide enough control for others.
-Bark is the most comprehensive in terms of monitoring as it can monitor social media posts, texting, Google Drive files, email, and much more.
+Bark's monitoring is the most comprehensive as it can monitor and alert for social media posts, texting, Google Drive files, email, and much more.

 More restricted plan for younger kids

 Bark's latest offering is a specialized service plan designed for younger kids.
-Using the same phone provided for older kids (currently Samsung A13), this plan is priced at $29.95 per month.
+Using the same phone provided for older kids (Samsung A Series), this plan is priced at $39.95 per month.
 It covers unlimited talk and text, monitored texts and photos (similar to the plan for older kids), and excludes apps, browsers, or voicemail.

 Related: Do Kids Deserve Digital Privacy?
 3 Myths Debunked for Smart Parents